In this article, I will highlight whether guppies and shrimp can be placed in the same aquarium or not.

 Maintain the ratio of guppies and shrimp

 You need to always work towards maintaining the proper ratio of guppies and shrimp.
-If the number of guppies are much higher, mostly likely the cherry shrimp will get hunted down.
+If the number of guppies is much higher, mostly likely the cherry shrimp will get hunted down.

 Also, adult guppies are much more efficient when it comes to hunting shrimps.